 c) Find Out Your Hair Texture

 Have dry and thin hair?
-Pick a shade which is slightly darker than the color you want to get.
-On the contrary, if you have thick hair, choose a shade which is slightly lighter to get your desired result.
+Pick a shade that is slightly darker than the color you want to get.
+On the contrary, if you have thick hair, choose a shade that is slightly lighter to get your desired result.

 The Bottom Line

-Selecting the right highlight is no longer a tough job (We’ve already discussed how to select).
+Selecting the best hair color for Asian women is no longer a tough job (We’ve already discussed how to select it).
 If you’re a drama lover, explore the various shades.
-And, if you’re bit shy, go for shades, which can create natural-looking highlights.
+And, if you’re a bit shy, go for shades, which can create natural-looking highlights.
 At the same time, make sure the highlight you’re choosing is easy to maintain.